fycdev/dotfiles/README.md

 ## Dotfiles
-All dotfiles are located in the dotfiles repository and once cloned, the files are symlinked.
+All dotfiles are located in the dotfiles repository.
+Once the repository is cloned, `setup.sh` will symlink them to their corresponding directories.
 Thus we can keep track of dotfile changes in one location.

 ### Create directories and install dotfiles
 From `$HOME` (`~/`) directory: